 The new Juno cluster is now available.
+Juno resources are specifically for investigators associated with the Center for Molecular Oncology.
 If you have an account on luna, you have access to juno.

 Juno currently has 1072 CPUs.
 The login node is 'Juno', and runs CentOS 7 with GPFS as the main file system.